About Great Lakes Law-

 Professor Hall is on the faculty of Wayne State University Law School and is a frequent visiting professor at the University of Michigan Law School.
 His teaching and expertise is in environmental and water law, and his research focuses on public and private water rights, transboundary water management and pollution, climate change adaptation, U.S.-Canadian environmental law, and citizen enforcement.
-He is a co-author of one of the leading environmental law casebooks, Environmental Law and Policy: Nature, Law, and Society (Aspen Publishers) and a forthcoming casebook on water law, Modern Water Law: Private Property, Public Rights, and Environmental Protection (Foundation Press).
+Professor Hall is a co-author of a new casebook on water law, Modern Water Law: Private Property, Public Rights, and Environmental Protections (Foundation Press) and one of the leading environmental law casebooks, Environmental Law and Policy: Nature, Law, and Society (Aspen Publishers).
 He is the author of a widely-cited article on Great Lakes water law, Toward A New Horizontal Federalism: Interstate Water Management in the Great Lakes Region (published by the Colorado Law Review) and has over a dozen articles published in many other leading journals, including the Harvard Environmental Law Review, the University of Michigan Journal of Law Reform, and Natural Resources & Environment (the American Bar Association’s environmental law journal).
 A complete list of publications, free for downloading, is available here.
 Some publications are also available at Professor Hall’s Selected Works site and SSRN site.